-- full-time members of armed forces, - · residents of institutions such as prisons and mental hospitals, and - patients in hospitals or nursing homes who have been there at least 6 months.
+- full-time members of armed forces, - residents of institutions such as prisons and mental hospitals, and - patients in hospitals or nursing homes who have been there at least 6 months.

 In Australia some effort is made to include non-household residents using a list sample of non-private dwellings such as hotels and motels.
-The LFS in the US also attempts to include such people; the stratified sampling frame includes a 'group quarter' stratum containing those housing units where residents share common facilities or receive formal care.
+The US equivalent of the LFS (the 'Current Population Survey') also attempts to include such people; the stratified sampling frame includes a 'group quarter' stratum containing those housing units where residents share common facilities or receive formal care.